-The Crisis Negotiation Unit formed in 1981 to bring about peaceful resolution to extremely volatile situations.
+The Crisis Negotiation Unit formed in 1981 with a primary goal to create a peaceful resolution to often extremely volatile situations.
 The unit's cornerstones are empathy, knowledge, and compassion.
 The team responds to many callouts throughout Washington County each year.
-Typical calls might involve a person barricaded in a building to avoid arrest, someone threatening the life of a hostage or a wide variety of other crisis events that threaten the safety of the community.
-The vast majority of incidents are resolved without further injury or violence.
+Typical calls may involve a person barricaded in a building to avoid arrest, someone threatening harm to themselves or others, hostage situations, or a wide variety of other crisis events that threaten the safety of the community.

-Crisis negotiators work to establish an ongoing dialog and rapport with the person or persons involved in the crisis.
-Team members gather information on the people involved, compile psychological profiles, interview witnesses, and analyze intelligence information.
-As you can imagine, hostage negotiators use these skills when deployed with the Tactical Negotiations Team.
-Often negotiators deploy with the Tactical Negotiations Team when high-risk search warrants are served on dangerous felons.
+Crisis negotiators work to establish an ongoing dialog and rapport with the person or persons involved in the incident.
+Team members gather information on the people involved, interview witnesses, compile psychological profiles, develop threat assessments, and analyze intelligence information.
+Negotiators often use these skills in tandem when deployed with the Tactical Negotiations Team.